 Established by Mayor Menino, the Problem Properties Initiative is a coordinated, inter-departmental approach to identify and respond to properties where there is persistent criminal activity and violations of the State Sanitary and Building Codes.
 The Initiative is supported by a set of three City ordinances, one of which establishes the Mayor’s Problem Properties Task Force.

-The Task Force includes 10 cabinet chiefs and is chaired by the Mayor's Chief of Police and Planning.
+The Task Force includes 10 cabinet chiefs and is chaired by the Mayor's Chief of Policy and Planning.
 Members of these various City departments, such as the Boston Police Department and the Inspectional Services Department, work closely together to identify those properties that have a long-established record of criminal incidents and code violations.
 The Task Force may designate a property as a Problem Property based on the number of criminal incidents or code violations recorded within a twelve-month period, the nature of the complaints and the use of the property, in addition to other factors.

 Mayor's Problem Properties Task Force & Reports